ga4gh/refget/docs/specification.md

 1. **Step 1**.
 Put all attributes of the sequence collection (*e.g.* names, lengths, sequence digests) in seqcol object representation form, as defined above.
 2. **Step 2**.
 Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS) to canonicalize the JSON of the seqcol object.
 3. **Step 3**.
-Digest the canonical representation of each attribute using the seqcol digest algorithm (defined below).
+Digest the canonical representation of each attribute's value using the seqcol digest algorithm (defined below).
 This should convert the value of each attribute in the seqcol into a digest string.
 4. **Step 4**.
 Apply [RFC-8785 JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) again to canonicalize the JSON of new seqcol object representation.
 5. **Step 5**.
 Digest the final canonical representation again.
 This is the *seqcol digest*, the final unique identifier for this sequence collection.